PuzzelSolutions/SMS/sections/Interfaces/HTTP_Get.md

 Similar to the other interfaces the HTTP GET interface supports sending multiple messages.
 Message parameters must therefore be prefixed with message[n] (n is a zero-based index for the message).
 The first message is therefore message[0].
 For example to set the message content for the first message the query parameter key name would be message[0].content.
 Similarly, setting the recipient becomes message[0].recipient.

-### Encoding

-The request URI must be percent encoded, following RFC2396 (“Uniform Resource Identifiers (URI): Generic Syntax”), and use UTF-8.
-For example, a message with the content “Dette er en melding med ÆØÅ i seg” should be encoded as:

-	Dette%20er%20en%20melding%20med%20%C3%A6%C3%B8%C3%A5%20i%20seg.

 ### Request examples